Mridul28/tarp_project/README.md

-# Optimal Route Detection for Combating Road Accidents
+<p align="center" style="color:"yellow";"> Optimal Route Detection for Combating Road Accidents

 Abstract
 ------------------
 Android phones are widely used due to its features like GPS, Computational ability, internet